canisat/canipy/README.md

 ## Usage

 > [!IMPORTANT]
 > On Windows, the standalone EXE may get flagged due to its use of PyInstaller for packaging.
 This is a false positive.
-You may alternatively download the repo and run the main script directly instead.
+You may alternatively download the source code package and run the main script directly instead.

-The program can be run via either the main script (`python3 main.py`), [the latest pre-packaged executable from the releases page](https://github.com/canisat/canipy/releases), or by making a packaged executable in the target system.
+The program can be run via either [the latest pre-packaged executable from the releases page](https://github.com/canisat/canipy/releases), the main script if using the source code (`python3 main.py`), or by making a packaged executable in the target system.

 1. Connect the tuner to the computer.
 2. Open the main program to start the CaniPy UI.
 3. Select and verify the device's COM/TTY port path from the drop-down menu.
 See below for guidance depending on your operating system.
 If the device is using a different path, you may change it by typing in the device port box.
 4. Select the corresponding device type from the drop-down menu underneath to connect and power it on.
-5. Change channels if needed by entering the channel number on the channel input field and clicking the button on the right.
+5. Change channels if needed by first changing the number on the channel input field and then clicking the "Enter" button.
+6. Assign a channel to a preset by clicking one of the 6 buttons.
+Clear the button first by going to "Settings" > "Clear preset" and selecting the button number to reset it for assigning another channel.
-6. Mute and unmute the audio by going to "File" > "Mute".
+7. Mute and unmute the audio by going to "File" > "Mute".
+8. Set the time zone and clock display settings in "Settings" > "Clock".
-7. Close the program when done.
+9. Close the program when done.
+Time display settings and presets will be stored in a configuration file.

 ### Windows

-You can identify which COM port corresponds to the radio's serial controller through Device Manager.
+You can verify the COM port corresponding to the radio through the [Device Manager](https://support.microsoft.com/en-us/windows/open-device-manager-a7f2db46-faaf-24f0-8b7b-9e4a6032fc8c) and expanding the "Ports (COM & LPT)" dropdown.

 ### Linux

-Your serial port device path should be designated as `/dev/ttyUSB*` or `/dev/ttyS*`.
+The serial port device path starts with etiher `/dev/ttyUSB*` or `/dev/ttyS*`.

 ### Mac

-Your serial port device path should be designated as `/dev/tty.usbserial*` or `/dev/tty.*`.
+The serial port device path starts with etiher `/dev/tty.usbserial*` or `/dev/tty.*`.

 ## Packaging

-If making a standalone CaniPy executable, first clone the repo (`git clone //link/to/canisat.git`) then install [pySerial](https://pypi.org/project/pyserial/) and [PyInstaller](https://pypi.org/project/pyinstaller/).
+If making a standalone CaniPy executable, first [download the released source ZIP or TAR.GZ](https://github.com/canisat/canipy/releases) or clone the repo (`git clone //link/to/canisat.git`), then install [pySerial](https://pypi.org/project/pyserial/) and [PyInstaller](https://pypi.org/project/pyinstaller/).

-These prerequisites will be installed automatically via `pip` when using either `make all` or `make deps`.
+These prerequisites will be installed via `pip` automatically when using either `make all` or `make deps`.
 They can alternatively be installed manually following the `requirements.txt` list.

 ```sh
 # Recommended (deps, build)